West Virginia State University (DEAP)

 - Have successfully completed Biology 120 and 121 before official entry to the WVU Doctoral of Dental Surgery Program.

-- Take one Chemistry, one Biology, and one Mathematics core course per semester during their freshman year.
+- Take one Biology and one Mathematics core course per semester during their freshman year.
 Complete both General Chemistry lab and lecture courses (Chemistry 105, 106, 107 and 108) by the start of their sophomore year.

 - Complete the Physics core courses by the completion of their sophomore year.